jsandmeyer/camaro-aftermarket-radio-aux-display-rp2350/README.md

 See the notes above.

 It also uses a TCAN332 transciever instead of the MCP25625 (MCP2551-style).
-The IC is effectively a drop-in replacement for the purposes of this project (but with slope control resistor no longer required).
+The IC is effectively a drop-in replacement for the MCP-2551 (except that no slope control resistor is needed).
-Because of this, only one 3.3V power suppy is necessary (in addition to the 1.1V inside the RP2350) - no more 5V with step-down.
+The main benefit is that it runs on 3.3V, so only one power suppy is necessary (in addition to the 1.1V inside the RP2350).

 #### Logs

-Temperature was easy.
+Temperature was easy to figure out, and was my first step.

-For my 2014 Camaro, it comes in as 0x10424060 without mask, or 0x212 with the mask.
+For my 2014 Camaro, it comes in as 0x10424060 (raw header), or 0x212 (with mask).
 The second byte `buf[1]` contains the temperature... kind-of.
 You have to divide the hex value by two, and subtract 40, to get degrees in celsius.

-The backup sensors took more work.
+The backup sensors took more work to understand, but were still straightforward.

-I found that they were streaming data on 0x103A80BB without mask, or 0x1D4 with the mask.
+I found that they were streaming data on 0x103A80BB (raw header), or 0x1D4 (with mask).

 The *second nibble* of the first byte `buf[0] & 0x0F` indicates the park-assist staus.
 A value of `0` indicates park-assist is ON, and a value of `F` indicates it is OFF.